spack/spack-tutorial/tutorial_environments.rst

    :language: console

-We notice two things here.
+You should notice two things here.
 First, the environment is just a directory inside of ``var/spack/environments`` within the Spack installation.
 Second, it contains two important files: ``spack.yaml`` and ``spack.lock``.

 ``spack.yaml`` is the configuration file for environments that we've already seen, but it does not *have* to live inside Spack.
 If you create